-The Company utilizes a RELEM model which estimates losses on loans and direct financing lease receivables for purposes of calculating an allowance for loan losses.
-As of March 31, 2021, the Company recorded an allowance for loan losses of \$1.1 million.
+The Company utilizes a real estate loss estimate model (i.e. a RELEM model) which estimates losses on loans and direct financing lease receivables for purposes of calculating an allowance for loan losses.
+As of March 31, 2022, the balance of the Company's allowance for loan losses was \$0.9 million.
 Changes in the Company's allowance for loan losses are presented within provision for loan losses in the Company's consolidated statements of operations.

-For the three months ended March 31, 2021 and 2020, the changes to the Company's allowance for loan losses were as follows:
+For the three months ended March 31, 2022 and 2021, the changes to the Company's allowance for loan losses were as follows: